mattsah/percy/README.md

 # </percy>
 ```

-If you want to make use of Percy's build/test tasks you can **alternatively** run the following:

-```
-percy init -w
-```

-> **WARNING:** this will add an more extensive and opinionated code to your `config.nims` to enable the use of the following commands:
+> **NOTE:** the build and test tasks are more opinionated, and how they work might change over time.
+As of this writing, the build task is pretty solid, but the test task is using `testament` and making some assumptions.
 >
 > - `nim build`
 > - `nim test`
 >
-> It will also **delete all existing tasks**
+> When newer versions of `percy` are released, you can simply re-run `percy init` to get the latest tasks.

+If you want to explicitly exclude the addition of the tasks you can **alternatively** run the following:

+```
+percy init -w
+```

-If you want to know what gets added take a look [here](https://github.com/mattsah/percy/blob/master/local/commands/init.nim) at the `gettasks()` method.
-It may not work for your build requirements, so you should **check first** to make sure.
+If you want to know the gritty details of what gets added take a look [here](https://github.com/mattsah/percy/blob/master/local/commands/init.nim) at the `*Task()` method(s).

 ##### The `percy.json` file

 Once your project is initialized, you should have a `percy.json` file in the root of the project.
-This file tracks package sources and provides a placeholder for some meta information.
+This file tracks package sources and packages and provides a placeholder for some meta information.
 To add more packages, see the section below on [adding packages](#adding-packages).

 ##### The `vendor` directory

 In addition to the `percy.json` file, initialization should have created a `vendor` directory along with a file called `index.percy.json`.
 This file contains a list of the resolved URLs for all packages available with your current configuration.

-#### Installation
+#### Installing Dependencies (from a lock file)

 To install your dependencies you run: